Wacom-Developer/wacom-device-kit-windows/Wintab Pressure Test/README.md

 This demo shows how an application can use Wintab to:

-* Connect to Wintab-enabled Wacom tablets
+* Connect to Wintab-enabled Wacom tablets.
-* Open an application-private Wintab context and sets up handlers for basic events
+* Open an application-private Wintab context and set up handlers for basic events.
-* Receive message notification when data is available, as well as notification of other tablet events (such as when a pen comes into proximity, etc.)
+* Receive message notification when data is available, as well as notification of other tablet events (such as when a pen comes into proximity, etc.).

 To test the application, a Wacom tablet driver must be installed and a supported Wacom tablet must be attached.
 All Wacom tablets supported by the Wacom driver are supported by this API.
 Get the driver that supports your device at: https://www.wacom.com/support/product-support/drivers.